waynodiablo/Oystercard/pills/dm_db_relationships.md

 end
 ```

-Here we have a `:through => Resource` option passed to both `has n`s. `:through` option tells DataMapper what table is used as a "bridge" table. `Resource` means that we use a conventional table named after both tables it links.
+Here we have a `:through => Resource` option passed to both `has n`s.
+The `:through` option tells DataMapper what table is used as a **join table**. `Resource` means that we use a conventional table named after both the tables it links to.

 ### Many to many `:through`

-Sometimes "bridge table" has some unconventional name.
-In that case we pass table name to `:through`
+Sometimes the **join table** has an unconventional name.
+In that case we pass the table name to `:through`

 ![Many-to-many-through](images/db-relationships/many-to-many-through.png)